evershinemj/English/vocabulary.md

   He pounded the table with his fist.
   Somebody began pounding on the front door.
 - If your heart is pounding, it is beating with an unusually strong and fast rhythm, usually because you are afraid. (心脏) 怦怦跳

+---

+run into
+- If you run into problems or difficulties, you unexpectedly begin to experience them. 遇上
+- If you run into someone, you meet them unexpectedly. 撞见 He ran into Krettner in the corridor a few minutes later.
+- If a vehicle runs into something, it accidentally hits it. 撞上
+  The driver failed to negotiate a bend and ran into a tree.